Table of Contents

 Scopolamine has a greater and longer duration of action on the CNS compared to atropine.
 It is the most effective anti-motion sickness drug available.
 It also has unusual effect of blocking short term memory.
 It produces sedation at low dose and excitement at high dose.
 It produces euphoria and is susceptible to abuse.

-For motion sickness, it is available as topical patch that is effective for 3 days and can be used as prophylactic medication for motion sickness.
+For motion sickness, it is available as topical patch that is effective for 3 days and can be used as prophylactic medication.
 It is also used for postoperative nausea and vomiting.

 Benztropine, biperiden, and trihexyphenidyl are used in parkinsonism as adjuncts when patients become unresponsive to levodopa.